 You are joining a University with a growing reputation.
-ASU currently appears at #45 in the QS Arab Region Rankings and at #25 in the Arab region in the Green Metric World University Ranking (first among private universities in Bahrain) in addition to being ranked in the 301+ group of universities in the new Times Higher Education (THE) World University Impact Ranking.
+ASU currently appears at #37 in the QS Arab Region Rankings. #1 in local private universities in the GreenMetric World University Ranking and in the 301+ group of universities in the new Times Higher Education (THE) World University Rankings.

-We are embarking on exciting partnership opportunities with international academic institutions, particularly in the UK, and this is in line with the Higher Education and Research strategies of the Higher Education Council in Bahrain.
+We are embarking on exciting partnership opportunities with international academic institutions, particularly in the UK and this is in line with the Higher Education and Research strategies of the Higher Education Council in Bahrain.
 Such partnerships will clearly place ASU on the international map.